Member Access Only

 1

 Brown ground beef in a large skillet over medium-high heat, breaking it up as it cooks.
 Drain any excess fat.
-Do not skip this step or the tacos will be greasy.

 2

 Add the homemade taco seasoning and water.
 Stir to combine.
 Reduce heat to medium-low and simmer five minutes until the sauce thickens and coats the meat beautifully.
-Your kitchen will smell incredible.

 3